• Skip to primary navigation

 Make an exploding snowman like MomBrite.

-These ice castles are brilliant from Fun a Day, but do take care with cold ice and little hands.
+Fun a Day has some brilliant ice castles but do take care of cold ice and little hands.

 Can you think of any more Christmas science ideas for preschoolers for me?